IBM Cloud Docs

 New beta Netherlands Dutch enhanced neural voice

 The service now supports a new enhanced neural female voice for Netherlands Dutch: nl-NL_MerelV3Voice.
-It supports the use of both standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
+It supports the use of both the standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.

 • The <prosody> element with any speech synthesis request